Training structure

 Faculty of Science

-This course is a continuation of the optimization course of the second semester of L3.
+This course is a continuation of the optimization course given in the second semester of L3.

-After a reminder of the results and numerical methods for optimization problems of order one and two, without constraint and under equality and inequality constraints, the course focuses on issues of interest today in industrial optimization, and in particular, robust, multicriteria optimization, in the presence of uncertainties.
+After a review of results and numerical methods for first- and second-order optimization problems, unconstrained and constrained by equality and inequality, the course focuses on issues of current interest in industrial optimization, in particular robust, multicriteria optimization in the presence of uncertainty.

-The course then illustrates the place of optimization in the main machine learning algorithms.
+The course then illustrates the role of optimization in the main machine learning algorithms.
 These issues are illustrated by examples of classification and regression problems in supervised learning.
-These examples are the occasion to discuss the issues of metrics and procedures for the evaluation of learning, validation and inference (crossfold, overfitting, etc).
+These examples provide an opportunity to discuss metrics and procedures for evaluating learning, validation and inference (crossfold, overfitting, etc.).

-The course presents the different classes of learning: unsupervised, supervised, transfer, reinforcement, incremental, etc.
+The course introduces the different classes of learning: unsupervised, supervised, transfer, reinforcement, incremental, etc.

-Issues around database management are addressed: generation, imputation, visualisation, slicing.
+Database management issues are addressed: generation, imputation, visualization, slicing.

-The course presents the links between transfer learning and numerical simulation to address issues of synthetic database generation, imputation, non-intrusive prediction, rapid inference, etc.
+The course introduces the links between transfer learning and numerical simulation to address issues such as synthetic database generation, imputation, non-intrusive prediction, rapid inference and more.

-The course includes an important part of computer projects along the way.
-All the sessions take place in a computerised environment and allow an immediate implementation of the theoretical elements.
+The course includes a significant number of ongoing IT projects.
+All sessions take place in a computerized environment, enabling immediate implementation of theoretical elements.

 ECTS